 ….I started wrapping them up, and he brought me some wrapping paper and a roll of paper towels as well, as I had exhausted my supply of wrapping material with the prior pockets.
 Ray walked back over and began looking for more pockets…

 …and working a pocket that I had worked on the right side earlier in the day….after knocking down more boulders….

 .shortly after he did, I was trying to chip out two beautiful big clusters, and the inevitable happened…I mashed one of my fingers between the rock and the hammer.
 Luckily i was able to remove both of them still and then wrap up the remaining crystals and carry everything back to the truck, where I stuck my finger down into the ice cold water in my cooler…boy did that hurt even worse…for a few minutes only thankfully…fingernail was already turning blue tho….

 I also grabbed a couple of aleve and took them as well, and within twenty minutes, the pain was starting to subside…I walked over and checked on Ray.
 After returning to the huge chocolate dogtooth pocket one last time and pulling out a very large boulder with a few crystals attached to it, and cobbing it down, we decided to head for home.
 We were both happy with our finds from the afternoon and it appeared that rain was coming our way as well.
-As we drove thru Ellington, we noticed the rain had already come thru there and then north of there at the turn off to Hwy 72, we spotted this beautiful double rainbow….
+On the way home, we spotted this beautiful double rainbow….

-…and then soon after we turned west on 72, we began seeing the sunlit clouds as the sun was setting….we were the only ones out on the roads, so when we came across this nice scene, Ray came to a stop in the road and I shot this sunset photo….
+…and then soon after we began seeing the sunlit clouds as the sun was setting….we were the only ones out on the roads, so when we came across this nice scene, Ray came to a stop in the road and I shot this sunset photo….